 If this has happened then it’s time to send a “without prejudice” or “protected” letter offering to leave employment under a settlement agreement in return for your notice and an ex gratia payment.
 If that doesn’t get the result you deserve then ramp up the pressure with a formal grievance, a subject access request, and finally an employment tribunal claim.

-You might also be interested in reading our articles on other common scenarios leading to constructive dismissal:
+You might also be interested to read our guides below on other common scenarios leading to constructive dismissal.